 Parasites, including ticks, are bad news for dogs.
 Ticks can consume enough of your dog's blood to cause anemia and another well-known condition: Lyme disease, which can cause swelling and arthritis in the joints that can lead to pain and lameness.

-What are causes for anemia in old dogs?
+What are the causes of anemia in old dogs?

-Senior dogs are often at risk of kidney disease, cancers and other conditions that require certain medications that may cause aplastic or non-regenerative anemia.
-Your veterinarian may be able to determine whether this is true for your your older pooch and recommend treatment options.
+Senior dogs are often at risk of kidney disease, cancers, and other conditions that require certain medications that may cause aplastic or non-regenerative anemia.
+Your veterinarian may be able to determine whether this is true for your older pooch and recommend treatment options.

 - Blood transfusion